api-platform/core/README.md

 ### Embedding relations

-By default, the serializer provided with the bundle will represent relations between objects by a dereferenceable URI allowing to retrieve details of the related object by issuing another HTTP request.
+By default, the serializer provided with DunglasJsonLdApiBundle will represent relations between objects by a dereferenceables
+URIs.
+They allow to retrieve details of related objects by issuing an extra HTTP request.

 In the following JSON document, the relation from an offer to a product is represented by an URI: